 There’s been a lot of investor interest in the restaurant industry as of the last ten years, and for good reason: even when economies around the world struggle, consumers continue to dine out.
 And even though habits might change and trends might shift, the global restaurant industry remains a force.
 Still, with so much Venture Capital, Private Equity, and commercial loans flowing into the space, restaurant due diligence is increasingly important.
-Rigorous due diligence helps buyers and institutional investors understand the full picture of an investment – its risks, forecasts, and factors impacting its performance — before the investment is made.
+Rigorous due diligence helps buyers and institutional investors understand the full picture of an investment – its risks, forecasts, and factors impacting its performance — before a restaurant investment is made.

 There is an art to executing successful M&A and the biggest advantage is in being thoroughly prepared to demonstrate to a potential partner exactly why a given deal makes strategic and financial sense.
 Thorough due diligence can challenge the investment thesis and the assumptions on which it is built (i.e. the upside of the investment as well as its risks, surfacing red flags by pressure testing every aspect of the P&L).
 In essence, it’s an examination of where the asset is strong, and where it’s weak (in terms of financial, legal, commercial, and operational standards) and, further, determining how it could grow down the line.